RUSSIA TRAVEL TIPS

 Visas are required for most nationalities and you are strongly advised to check your status with your nearest Russian embassy allowing plenty of time for visa application.

-You are expected to carry identification in Russia at all times and visitors can be stopped by police and asked to show their ID and fined or even arrested if unable to produce it.
-You are advised to carry your passport safely hidden under your outer garments, ideally in a money belt or similar, and also to carry several separate photocopies of your passport.
+You are expected to carry identification in Russia at all times and visitors can be stopped by police and asked to show their ID.
+We recommend carrying several separate photocopies of your passport with you at all times outside of the hotel, while securely locking your passport in your room safe.
 You are also advised to carry your hotel guest card with you.

-Pedestrians do NOT have the right-of-way in Russia.
-In many Russian cities traffic is very intense, so never cross the roads without using special pedestrian passages and be sure that all cars have stopped before you start to move.
+Pedestrians have the right-of-way in Russia.
+However, in many Russian cities traffic is very intense, so never cross the roads without using special pedestrian passages and be sure that all cars have stopped before you start to move.

 Exercise caution and keep all valuables close to you, ideally inside your outer garments inside a money belt.

 In Russia, taxi fees are usually negotiated with the driver ahead of time.
-Do not use accept rides in cabs that already have a rider.
+Alternatively, Uber rides are also widely available in all large cities.
+Do not accept rides in cabs that already have a rider.